-As shown in \figurename~\ref{fig:forest_and_taint} (from (a) to (d)), we propose a control dependency forest to systematically analyze the semantic structure of smart contracts.
-Given a natural language description of a contract (a), we first perform \ding{182} chunking to segment it into a set of function-level descriptions (b), where each chunk corresponds to the natural language description of a single function.
-For each function, we then \ding{183} construct a control dependency tree by capturing the control dependencies expressed in the description.
-In each tree, every sentence is treated as a node, with the function signature serving as the root.
-Each node in the tree is heuristically classified into one of four categories: \begin{itemize} \item function: the root node representing the function signature; \item behavior: nodes that describe functional actions, such as \texttt{external calls}, \texttt{assignments}, and \texttt{delegate calls}; \item condition: nodes that express conditional logic, such as \texttt{if-else} branches, \texttt{require} statements, and loops; \item unknown: fallback nodes for sentences that cannot be reliably parsed, serving as a safety mechanism. \end{itemize} This classification is feasible because the natural language descriptions are generated using a predefined template, ensuring consistent structure and phrasing.
+As shown in \figurename~\ref{fig:forest_and_taint} (a-d), we propose a control dependency forest to systematically analyze the semantic structure of smart contracts.
+Given a NL description of a contract (a), we first perform \ding{182} chunking to segment it into a set of function-level descriptions (b).
+For each function, we \ding{183} construct a control dependency tree by capturing the dependencies expressed in the description.
+Specifically, in each tree, every sentence is treated as a node, with the function signature serving as the root.
+Each node is heuristically classified into one of four categories: \begin{itemize} \item \textbf{Function:} root node representing a function signature; \item \textbf{Behavior:} actions such as \texttt{external calls}, \texttt{assignments}, and \texttt{delegate calls}; \item \textbf{Condition:} control logic including \texttt{if-else}, \texttt{require}, and loops; \item \textbf{Unknown:} fallback nodes for unparsed sentences as a safety mechanism. \end{itemize} This classification is feasible because the NL descriptions are generated using a predefined template, ensuring consistent structure and phrasing.
 As a result, the entire contract is transformed into a control dependency forest (c).

-We further \ding{184} refine the behavior node set $\mathcal{N}_\text{behavior} = \{ B_1, B_2, \dots, B_m \}$ by assigning each node a fine-grained behavior type based on its semantic role (e.g., \texttt{external call}, \texttt{assignment}, etc.).
-The specific behavior types and their corresponding processing rules are summarized in \tablename~\ref{table:behavior_types}.
-For each behavior node \(B_i \in \mathcal{N}_\text{behavior}\), we extract the involved entities, including variables $v$ and function operations $op$, and define a propagation tuple as follows:
+We further \ding{184} refine the behavior node set by assigning each node a fine-grained behavior type (e.g., \texttt{external call}, \texttt{assignment}) according to its semantic role, as summarized in \tablename~\ref{table:behavior_types}.
+For each behavior node \(B_i \in \mathcal{N}_\text{behavior}\), we extract the related entities including variables $v$ and function operations $op$, and define a propagation tuple: